 Build or rebuild your credit with Discover it® Secured Card.

-Credit cards allow consumers to pay their balance in full or make a minimum payment and “revolve” a balance to the next month.
+Credit card accounts are “revolving” because they allow consumers to either pay their balance in full or make a minimum payment and “revolve” a balance to the next month.
 How consumers manage this process is one of the best indicators of their creditworthiness.
-It shows how they handle their debt loads and whether they make payments on time.
-1 But does a lack of revolving accounts affect your credit score?
+It shows how they handle their debt loads and whether they make payments on time.1 But does a lack of revolving accounts affect your credit score?

 Factors That May Influence Credit Scores

 The biggest factor used to calculate credit scores is payment history, followed by credit utilization.2 Creditors want to see a long record of on-time payments.
 They also want to see how much credit consumers are using at a given time.
 Are they maxing out their cards and taking a long time to pay down their balances, or are they taking on debts they can easily pay at the end of each month?
 Payment history and credit utilization make up about two-thirds of your credit score.